JamesOwenHall/basicproxy/README.md

 # basicproxy

 basicproxy is a very simple proxy server for accessing blocked websites.
-It resquests only the file specified by the URL.
+It only requests the file specified by the URL.
 Therefore, HTML pages show up with broken links, images, stylesheets, etc.

+## Why

+I'm on a 14-hour trip from Gaspé to Montreal and the bus WiFi is blocking Imgur.

 ## Building